ietf-wg-idr/RFC4271bis/rfc4271bis.md

 MULTI_EXIT_DISC attribute, and advertising the route has been proven to cause route loops.

-d) If at least one of the candidate routes was received via EBGP, remove from consideration all routes that were received via IBGP.
+* If at least one of the candidate routes was received via EBGP, remove from consideration all routes that were received via IBGP.
+{: tiebreak}

-e) Remove from consideration any routes with less-preferred interior cost.
+* Remove from consideration any routes with less-preferred interior cost.
 The interior cost of a route is determined by calculating the metric to the NEXT_HOP for the route using the Routing Table.
 If the NEXT_HOP hop for a route is reachable, but no cost can be determined, then this step should be skipped (equivalently, consider all routes to have equal costs).
+{: tiebreak}

-   This is also described in the following procedure.
+> This is also described in the following procedure.

 ~~~~
       for m = all routes still under consideration